gavinlyonsrepo/RpiMotorLib/README.md

 Running two motors simultaneously, See github issue #11

-If you want to control two or more steppers simultaneously, there are two basic setup files for using threading in test folder.
+If you want to control two or more steppers simultaneously, there are two basic setup files for using threading in test/Multi_Threading_Example folder.

 1. For Unipolar 28BYJ-48  MultiMotorThreading_BYJ.py
 2. For Bipolar DRV8825 Stepper MultiMotorThreading_DRV8825.py